-Read the information on the PSL 431 Honors Option found at $D2L \rightarrow Content \rightarrow HONORS OPTION$.
+Read the information on the PSL 431 Honors Option found at D2L → Content → HONORS OPTION.
 Then, if interested, email Dr. Leinninger to initiate the Honors Option process.
-The online Honors Option contract must be completed and filed BY THE END OF THE DAY ON SEPTEMBER 30th, 2022 to be eligible.
-Any member of the PSL-431 instructor team may supervise an Honors Option, which consists of writing a 10-12 page paper on a topic agreed upon by you and instructor.
+The online Honors Option contract must be completed and filed BY THE END OF THE DAY ON SEPTEMBER 20th, 2024 to be eligible.
+Any member of the PSL-431 instructor team may supervise an Honors Option, which consists of writing a 10-12 page paper on a topic agreed upon by you and instructor and is due onby 5:00 PM on November 22nd, 2024.